Birthmarked (film)

 Birthmarked is a 2018 Irish-Canadian comedy film directed by Emanuel Hoss-Desmarais, from a screenplay by Marc Tulin, and based on a story by Hoss-Desmarais and Tulin.
 It stars Matthew Goode, Toni Collette, Andreas Apergis, Jordan Poole, Megan O'Kelly, Anton Gillis-Adelman, Michael Smiley, Suzanne Clément and Fionnula Flanagan.

-The was produced by Item 7 in Canada in co-production Parallel Films.
+The film was produced by Item 7 in Canada in co-production Parallel Films.
 The film was released in the United States in a limited release and on video on demand on March 30, 2018, by Vertical Entertainment.
 It was released in Canada on May 25, 2018, by Entertainment One.